Quantum reinforcement learning in the presence of thermal dissipation

 One important aspect, not considered so far, is the dependence of the protocol results on the evolution time $\tau$.
 As mentioned in Sec.~\ref{protocol}, in the absence of dissipation, i.e., for $\Gamma_0=0$, the action of \texttt{E} on \texttt{A} is represented by the quantum channel $\smash{\mathcal{E}(\rho_0)= e^{-i \tau H/\hbar}\rho_0 e^{i \tau H/\hbar}}$.
 For the case of the Hamiltonian $H$ in Eq.~(\ref{Hamiltonian1}), this quantum channel has the explicit form

 which is a periodic function of the dimensionless evolution time $\smash{\tilde{\tau}}$ with period $2\pi$.
-This periodicity is clearly visible in Fig.~\ref{FIG5}(a), where the dependence of $F_{\mathrm{a}}$ on $\smash{\tilde{\tau}}$ in the nondissipative case is depicted with a solid line.
-However, the periodicity is not evident in the behavior of $W_{\mathrm{a}}$, which always remains close to $0$ and indistinguishable from the abscissa-axis, as shown in Fig.~\ref{FIG5}(b).
+This periodicity is clearly visible in Fig.~\ref{Figure6}(a), where the dependence of the asymptotic values in the large iteration limit of the mean fidelity, $F_{\mathrm{a}}$, on $\smash{\tilde{\tau}}$ in the nondissipative case is depicted with a solid line.
+However, the periodicity is not evident in the behavior of $W_{\mathrm{a}}$, which always remains close to $0$ and indistinguishable from the abscissa-axis, as shown in Fig.~\ref{Figure6}(b).
 Of particular interest is the case in which $\smash{\tilde{\tau}}$ is an integer multiple of $2\pi$.
 In this case, it follows from Eq.~(\ref{NDE}) that \texttt{E} does not modify the state of \texttt{A} and, therefore, no learning is possible.
-Thus, the mean fidelity $\smash{F^{(k)}}$ is independent of the iteration number $k$ and, consequently, $\smash{F_{\mathrm{a}}=F^{(1)}=1/\sqrt{2}\approx 0.71}$, as can be observed in Fig.~\ref{FIG5}(a) (black solid line).
+Thus, for this case the mean fidelity $\smash{F^{(k)}}$ is independent of the number of iterations, $k$ and, consequently, $\smash{F_{\mathrm{a}}=F^{(1)}=1/\sqrt{2}\approx 0.71}$, as it can be observed in Fig.~\ref{Figure6}(a) (black solid line).